Sanchochx/coffee_bros/context/user_stories/epic_02_enemies_combat/US-013_lives_system.md

 **So that** I have multiple chances to complete the level

 ## Acceptance Criteria
-- [ ] Player starts with 3 lives
+- [x] Player starts with 3 lives
-- [ ] Current lives are displayed on screen (HUD)
+- [x] Current lives are displayed on screen (HUD)
-- [ ] Lives decrease when player takes damage
+- [x] Lives decrease when player takes damage
-- [ ] Lives decrease when player falls in pit
+- [ ] Lives decrease when player falls in pit (will be implemented in US-015)
-- [ ] Game over occurs when lives reach 0
+- [x] Game over occurs when lives reach 0
-- [ ] Lives persist within the same level attempt
+- [x] Lives persist within the same level attempt

 ## Technical Notes
 - Store lives count in player or game state